k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 This plugin scans the data of the data sample in order to calculate various data quality metrics.
 These metrics can then be used for masking and synthetic data generation.

-* **Data Sample Size** — the actual number of values in a column of the data sample.
+* **Data Sample Size** — the actual number of values per column in the data sample.
   * The data sample is retrieved per the Catalog settings.
-For example, the default sample size is 10% of the table size, with a minimum of 100 and a maximum of 500.
+For example, the default sample is 10% of the table size, with a minimum of 100 and a maximum of 500.
 However, the actual size of the data sample can vary depending on the table size.
 * **Distinct Values** — the count of distinct values per column in the data sample.
   * This parameter helps to assess the variety or uniqueness of data within a column.
   * In addition, it can help to validate whether the data values are within an acceptable or predefined range.
 For example, if a column is expected to store binary values (Yes/No or true/false), the presence of additional distinct values may indicate data quality issues.